mpv-player/mpv/.github/ISSUE_TEMPLATE/2_bug_report_windows.md

 https://0x0.st/ or attach it to the github issue, and replace this text with a link to it.

-The issue will be closed for ignoring the issue template.
+Without the log file, this issue will be closed for ignoring the issue template.

+In the case of a crash, please provide a backtrace.

 ### Sample files